GeriLife/geri.life/content/our_service.en.md

 showInMenu: true
 ---

-GeriLife® is an open-source tool designed to increase wellbeing of elderly people.
+We offer full-service and support around GeriLife®, our open-source instrument for improving the wellbeing of residents in assisted living communities.